Dreamcast: Storage

-In contrast to the Sega CD and Sega Saturn, which included internal backup memory, the Dreamcast uses a 128 kbyte memory card, the VMU, for data storage.
+In contrast to the Sega CD and Sega Saturn, which included internal backup memory, the Dreamcast uses a 128 kilobyte memory card, the VMU, for data storage.
 The VMU features a small LCD screen, audio output from a one-channel PWM sound source, non-volatile memory, a D-pad and four buttons.
 The VMU can present game information, be used as a minimal handheld gaming device, and connect to certain Sega arcade machines.
 For example, players use the VMU to call plays in NFL 2K or raise virtual pets in Sonic Adventure.

 Sega officials noted that the VMU could be used "as a private viewing area, the absence of which has prevented effective implementation of many types of games in the past".
 After a VMU slot was incorporated into the controller's design, Sega's engineers found many additional uses for it, so a second slot was added.
 It is generally for vibration packs providing force feedback, such as Sega's "Jump Pack" and Performance's "Tremor Pack"; it can be used for peripherals including a microphone, enabling voice control and player communication.
 Various third-party cards provide storage, and some contain the LCD screen addition.
 Iomega announced a Dreamcast-compatible zip drive storing up to 100 MB on removable discs, but it was never released.